jonbern/stub-promise/README.md

 # stub-promise
-A tiny test utility that lets you stub promises and manage their control flow
+A tiny test utility that lets you stub functions that return promises, and manage the control flow of the returned promise.

-It can be used to stub functions that return promises, for instance a "http" object that has a get() function which is implemented using a promise.

-stub-promise returns an actual promise, but in addition it adds resolve() and reject() to the method it stubs, so that you can manage the control flow in your tests.
-For instance, http.get.resolve({data: 42:}) will resolve a http.get(http://whatever) call.
+stubPromise() returns an actual promise, but in addition it adds resolve() and reject() to the method it stubs, so that you can manage the control flow in your tests.

 ## npm package